Protecting What Matters Most

 Things to Look for When Choosing a Divorce Attorney

-When you’ve made the decision to start researching and looking for a divorce attorney, life has already presented you with a significant change.
+When you’ve made the decision to start researching and looking for a divorce attorney in Austin, life has already presented you with a significant change.
 It’s an emotional time requiring hard, difficult, and sometimes life changing decisions.
 I wanted to write and give you some ideas on what qualities you should be looking for as a prospective client.

 Ongoing communication is also of utmost importance.
 For example: will the attorney communicate ahead of sending a letter on your behalf?
 Will the attorney immediately let you know if a communication has been received?
 Will the attorney immediately notify you prior to filing a motion or pleading with the Court — or that one has been received from your spouse’ attorney?
 Will the attorney communicate to you why these things are happening and how they specifically relate back to your strategy and goals?